tillbiskup/tiny-webcasts/docs/workflow.rst

   * Describe the slides, *don't* use your mouse or presenter.
   * Don't mix recordings from different parts of a day, as your voice changes during a day.

 Why snapping your fingers after each slide?
 Well, usually, we have problems listening to recordings of our own voice.
 And if you snap your fingers, you will have a clear mark in the audio trace that you can easily detect optically.
 For details, see below.
+Alternatively, if you leave enough time between two slides, you can let the software automatically detect the boundaries between slides.

 .. tip::